dwp/hbase-to-mongo-export/README.md

 Make a run configuration and add arguments as per `hbase-to-mongo-export-file` in the docker-compose file, and update as you need.

-...it should the print out what it has exported from the local containerised hbase
+...it will then print out what it has exported from the local containerised hbase